Sanix-Darker/ziim/README.md

 - You just need to enter number corresponding the forum you want to fetch answers
 - That's all, Zeus will provide you the available questions matching your error, give you the answers, votes,...

-YOU GET IT ?
+YOU GET IT ?\

+No need to:

-No need to `copy the Exception`, `Minimize your terminal`, `Open the browser`, `Paste it on google or any searchEngine`, `Open multiple tabs per result`, `fetching where the solution of your problem could be`...
+- `copy the Exception`,
+- `Minimize your terminal`,
+- `Open the browser`,
+- `Paste it on google or any searchEngine`,
+- `Open multiple tabs per result`,
+- `fetching where the solution of your problem could be`...

 ## Available versions of Zeus